Prices, planning and practical information

 Supervising your group

-For adult education and university groups, a member of staff must accompany the group.
+For adult learning organisations and university groups, a member of staff must accompany the group.

-We request that when visiting restricted or potentially busy areas e.g. glasshouses, galleries and other attractions such as the Treetop Walkway, that you keep group sizes as small as possible.
-Please do not take more than 15 pupils per group into the glasshouses.
+When visiting restricted or potentially busy areas e.g glasshouses, galleries and other attractions, please limit group sizes.
+Don't take more than 15 pupils per group into the glasshouses and 10 pupils per group into Kew shops.

-Please read this guide to help you develop your own risk assessment, specific to the needs of your pupils and staff.
+This is a guide to help you develop a risk assessment specific to the needs of your own pupils and staff.

 What to do in an emergency/lost child/First Aid